2016 United States Senate elections: Pennsylvania

-One-term Senator Pat Toomey (Republican) was elected with 51% of the vote in 2010.
+One-term senator Pat Toomey (Republican) was elected with 51% of the vote in 2010.
 He was 54 years old in 2016.
 Toomey ran for re-election.

 Everett Stern, a security intelligence consultant and whistleblower of the HSBC money laundering scandal, announced that he would challenge Toomey for the Republican nomination, but missed the filing deadline, so Toomey was unopposed in the primary.

-Democratic candidates included Katie McGinty, former Chief of Staff to Governor Tom Wolf and former Secretary of the Pennsylvania Department of Environmental Protection, former Congressman Joe Sestak, who defeated incumbent Senator Arlen Specter (a Democrat turned Republican turned back to Democrat) for the 2010 Democratic nomination, but lost to Toomey in the general election, the current mayor of Braddock, Pennsylvania, John Fetterman, who is an AmeriCorps alum and Harvard University graduate, and small businessman and senate candidate in 2010 and 2012 Joseph Vodvarka.
+Democratic candidates included Katie McGinty, former Chief of Staff to Governor Tom Wolf and former secretary of the Pennsylvania Department of Environmental Protection; former Congressman Joe Sestak, who defeated incumbent senator Arlen Specter (a Democrat turned Republican turned back to Democrat) for the 2010 Democratic nomination, but lost to Toomey in the general election; then-current mayor of Braddock, Pennsylvania, John Fetterman, an AmeriCorps alum and Harvard University graduate; and small businessman and senate candidate in 2010 and 2012 Joseph Vodvarka.
 Allentown Mayor Ed Pawlowski announced his candidacy for the seat but suspended his campaign due to an FBI investigation of Allentown.
 McGinty won the primary and faced Toomey in the general election on November 8, 2016.
 Toomey defeated McGinty and retained the seat.

 South Carolina

-Two-term Republican Senator Jim DeMint (Republican) was re-elected with 61% of the vote in 2010.
-He resigned at the start of 2013 to become President of The Heritage Foundation and U.S. Representative Tim Scott (Republican) of South Carolina's 1st congressional district was appointed to replace DeMint by Governor Nikki Haley.
+Two-term Republican senator Jim DeMint (Republican) was re-elected with 61% of the vote in 2010.
+He resigned at the start of 2013 to become president of The Heritage Foundation, and U.S. Representative Tim Scott (Republican) of South Carolina's 1st congressional district was appointed to replace DeMint by Governor Nikki Haley.

 Scott subsequently won the special election in 2014 for the remaining two years of the term.
-Scott ran for re-election and he was a potential Republican vice presidential nominee.
+He ran for re-election and was a potential Republican vice presidential nominee.

-Other potential Republican candidates include Congressmen Mick Mulvaney, Jeff Duncan and Mark Sanford, along with State Senator Tom Davis, State Treasurer Curtis Loftis and State Attorney General Alan Wilson.
+Other potential Republican candidates included Congressmen Mick Mulvaney, Jeff Duncan, Mark Sanford; State Senator Tom Davis; State Treasurer Curtis Loftis; and State Attorney General Alan Wilson.
 Darla Moore was mentioned as a potential candidate for either party.

-On the Democratic side, pastor Thomas Dixon ran in the general election on November 8, 2016 but was defeated by the incumbent, Scott.
+On the Democratic side, Pastor Thomas Dixon ran in the general election on November 8, 2016 but was defeated by the incumbent, Scott.

 South Dakota

-Two-term Senator John Thune (Republican) ran unopposed and was re-elected with 100% in 2010.
+Two-term senator John Thune (Republican) ran unopposed and was re-elected with 100% in 2010.

-Jay Williams, Chair of the Yankton County Democratic Party, and candidate for the State House in 2010 and 2014, is running for the Democratic nomination.
-Other potential Democratic candidates include State Senator Bernie Hunhoff and filmmaker and former television news producer Sam Hurst.
+Jay Williams, Chair of the Yankton County Democratic Party, and candidate for the State House in 2010 and 2014, ran for the Democratic nomination.
+Other potential Democratic candidates included State Senator Bernie Hunhoff and filmmaker and former television news producer Sam Hurst.

 Former U.S. Representative Stephanie Herseth Sandlin, Sioux Falls Mayor Mike Heuther, and 2014 nominee Rick Weiland all declined to run.